sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 Using dreamlike and mystical imagery in your exposition can be a great way to dress the stage.

+Taking a moment to put on a fitting music track can be especially effective in Chapter 5.

 Tell your players how you interpret the plot so far.
 Revisit where they've been, reinforce where they've arrived and say what it all means to you.
 Not as the sole author of a story, but as an interpreter of your shared